 Now it is at some kind of an end.
 I will continue to try to resuscitate Camera Morte, dropping it yet again might work… and I hope its alleged death will stir sympathy and understanding for a sensitive, semi-functioning digital camera -- a machine who brought curiosity and pleasure, even a little disturbance, at least to my little corner of the world.

 I cannot say goodbye, but instead, au revoir.
-For the shelf to which it has gone, we must all someday be shelved.
-Or not.
+For the shelf to which it has gone, we will all someday be shelved.